 This type of oil contains unsaturated fats, especially oleic and linoleic fatty acids.
 It is an exciting candidate for asymptomatic inflammatory prostatitis, especially in nonbacterial prostatitis.
 It may also slow down prostate growth in patients with BPH.

-Keep in mind that it is recommended to discuss these methods with your doctor.
+Consulting with a healthcare provider is advisable before considering these methods.
 Especially if you have significant health problems.
 But they are all safe to try and sometimes very effective.

 You may not feel different, but your prostate may start reversing the inflammatory process.
 You could even discuss with your doctor the possibility of running a PSA test before and after using natural therapy to assess their effectiveness.